tedhagos/tedhagos.github.com/_posts/2004-8-26-common-errors-java-programming.md

 description:

 excerpt: This should aide beginning programmers.
 I've compiled this list because I kept seeing them in my students over and over again.
 Encountering errors is part of the learning process.
 In fact, I think it is a critical part of that process.
 When our brains gets stumped, it seeks other ways of doing things.
 It tries out different things until it makes a break through &mdash; of course this was all before the forums became popular.
-Before (some)programmers turned from being creative creatures to freeloaders &mdash; CAN I HAS THE CODES; or can somebody tell me what is wrong with this code.
+Before (some)programmers turned from being creative creatures to freeloaders &mdash; CAN I HAS THE CODES.
 It's a sad story.

 categories:
 - java